-These small group studies of Ruth contain outlines, cross-references, Bible study discussion questions, teaching points, and applications.
+These small group studies of Ruth contain outlines, cross-references, Bible study discussion questions, verse by verse commentary, and applications.
 Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.

 Ruth 2 Inductive Bible Study – A Lesson on Providence and Hard Work

 I. Ruth begins gleaning in Boaz’s field (1-7)